Filippa Reinfeldt

 Filippa Désirée Amanda Cay Reinfeldt (née Holmberg; 14 June 1967) is a Swedish politician of the Moderate Party.
 She served as Health Service Commissioner of Stockholm County from 2006 to 2014, with responsible for health care, social affairs and hospitals.
 She was previously mayor of Täby Municipality from 2005 to 2006.
-In July 2019, she was appointed the Moderate Partys spokesperson on LGBT-issues.
+In July 2019, she was appointed the Moderate Party's spokesperson on LGBT-issues.

 She was married to former Prime Minister Fredrik Reinfeldt from 1992 until their divorce in 2013.

-They have three children together.
+Early life

+Filippa Holmberg was born on 14 June 1967, the daughter of Senior Captain Cay Holmberg and his wife Ulla Molin.
+The parents divorced, and she grew up with her mother in Ålsten.
+She became a member of the Moderate Youth League (MUF) at the age of 13 and then pursued a humanistic-aesthetic program at Bromma gymnasium until 1986.
+After graduation, she was recruited to Timbro by Gunnar Hökmark.
+In 1989, she was recruited to the central MUF and participated in one of the largest recruitment projects in the organization's history: 200,000 first-time voters were called before the 1991 Swedish general election.
+In 1990, she was elected to the MUF board.
+Later, she was elected chairman of the Moderate Youth League in Solna Municipality.

 Career

 Reinfeldt was Municipal Commissioner (kommunalråd) of Täby, Uppland, from 2002 and Mayor and Chairperson (Mayor) of the Täby Municipal Executive from 2005 until 2006.
 Reinfeldt was appointed to several posts (förtroendevald) in the Stockholm City Council from 1991 to 1994 and councillor in the Stockholm County Council from 1994.

 Filippa Reinfeldt's position as a politician was used by the Swedish Social Democratic Party to criticise Fredrik Reinfeldt during the 2006 Swedish general election.
 Following the 2006 general election Filippa Reinfeldt was re-elected as a Mayor in Täby with the Moderate Party alone gaining over 50% of the votes in the Täby municipal election.
 She resigned shortly afterwards in order to become County Commissioner of Health Services in the administration of Chris Heister.

 On 16 October 2014 she challenged incumbent Finance Commissioner Torbjörn Rosdahl following the 2014 general election but lost, with the votes 20 for her against 22 for Rosdahl.
 She subsequently announced that she will retire from politics.

 On 19 December 2014, Dagens Industri revealed that Reinfeldt would become a partner of private-owned health care company Aleris with responsible for business development and public affairs by February 2015.